palantir/gradle-incremental-configuration-cache/README.md

 Annoyingly, warn mode [fails your builds if Configuration Cache problems are found](https://github.com/gradle/gradle/issues/25235).
 This deviates from the expected and desired behavior, which is to warn about Configuration Cache issues, but run the build without Configuration Cache successfully.

 This plugin enables incrementally rolling out the Configuration Cache, one task at a time.
-It reads `gradle/configuration-cache-allowed-tasks` for names of the tasks, and all their dependents, you want to run with the Configuration Cache, and turns off configuration caching for all other tasks in the project.
+It reads `gradle/configuration-cache-allowed-tasks` for names of the tasks, and all their dependencies, you want to run with the Configuration Cache, and turns off configuration caching for all other tasks in the project.
 This allows you to turn on running Configuration Cache by default, while incrementally fixing tasks and adding them to  `gradle/configuration-cache-allowed-tasks`.

 This plugin also prevents regressions — people adding Configuration Cache issues to tasks that already support them.